 To be sure, the mirror universe is an obvious analog to Through the Looking Glass.
 In particular, in Reversal, when Doug passes from the mirror to our universe, he is passing through the looking glass and life is, in many ways, reversed for him.

 Furthermore, in the old Interphases story, The Puzzle, Travis Mayweather has an experience that involves a bottle with “Drink me” written on it and unchecked growth and a pool of water (although it is water, and not tears) around a table.
-When that adventure is over, he locates the book and has electronic copies sent to two people he has met, hoping that they’ll enjoy the gifts.
+When that adventure is over, he locates the book and sends electronic copies to two people he has met, hoping they’ll enjoy the gifts.

 Intelligent characters enjoy reading just about as much as real people do.
-I’m sure I’ll revisit this topic as more books are cracked open and read by my characters.
+I’m sure I’ll revisit this topic as my characters crack open and read more books.

 This character is, of course, Star Trek: Enterprise canon.
 The actor, Dominic Keating, is British (he’s from Leicester), but the character is from Malaysia.
 Repressed, uptight and a lover of big guns and even bigger explosions, Reed was rumored to be the first regular gay character.
 However, according to Keating, the rumors were Internet hype more than anything else, and homosexuality was never intended to be a part of the portrayal.
 This has not stopped a lot of fan fiction writers from giving him a slash angle.
 I do not.
 Instead, since all of his relationships and possible relationships are straight, I write him as completely heterosexual.